-accessible play area, paths – paved, picnic tables, playground, statue or public art, tennis court, tennis court – lighted, and tennis practice board.
+accessible play area, paths – paved, picnic tables, playground, statue or public art, tennis backboard, tennis court, and tennis court – lighted.

 Park hours: 5:00am-midnight